Sokka irti

 Sokka irti is the seventh studio album by Finnish rapper Cheek.
 It was released on 16 April 2012.
 The album peaked at number three on the Official Finnish Album Chart, and according to IFPI Finland, 27,467 copies of the album were sold during 2012.
+The album consists of 12 tracks and includes contributions from several Finnish musicians and producers.

 Singles

 Five singles were released from the album; "Pyrkiny vähentää" (featuring Spekti), "Sokka irti", "Syypää sun hymyyn" (featuring Yasmine Yamajako), "Anna mä meen" (featuring Jonne Aaron) and "Kyyneleet (featuring Sami Saari).
+The singles were released between January 2012 and February 2013, with "Anna mä meen" reaching number one on the Finnish Singles Chart.